Katherine Lu's Project

-Katherine took the UX course in 2018 and chose to specialise in UI.
+Katherine took the UX Program in 2018 and chose to specialise in UI.

 “I sought a new career direction in UX/UI Design because it merges my creative and analytical skills.
 I am deeply interested in what motivates people, and am prone to thinking about and explaining concepts visually.
 UX Design motivates me to incorporate the skillset I’ve developed working in HR and workshop facilitation with my creative and artistic skills, so it feels like satisfying work that represents who I am”

-Here is one of the projects she worked on during the course.
+Here is one of the projects she worked on during the program.

 RALLY - language learning app